What is the history of cultural diversity in Turkey?

 The prime winning card of the AKP party was the organization aimed to embrace all segments of Turkish society, which seemed a minefield for rivals who couldn’t get the trust of the Turkish nation.

 There are numerous reasons why the AKP party is successful in Turkish society.
-Still, the most worthwhile item is conceiving the importance of tolerance and cultural diversity and discourses in turkey.
+Still, the most worthwhile item is conceiving the importance of tolerance and cultural diversity in turkey.

 Undoubtedly, the accession of AKP is considered one of the events that helped turkey society take essential steps toward democracy and eliminate the traditional exclusive policy.

 Post Helsinki Events a Time for Moderate Turn Toward Democracy

 The European Union Copenhagen political criteria held at the EU meeting in Copenhagen in 1993 asserted the main qualification for affiliation to the EU is applying complete democracy in the current rules of a country.